-Scoring Proposals Each member of the Proposal Evaluation Team should (1) review each proposal separ Evaluation Criteria and the requirements of the RFP, and (2) complete a Score Sheet in con inection with each proposal, before ,, 20 Proposals should not be scored by comparing one proposal side-by-side with another propscore one proposal, then move on to the next proposal. osal.
-Review and Initial conclusions regarding the proposals should be reached independently and impartially .
-Members of the Proposal Evaluation Team should not communicate with other team members regarding the he proposals until the Proposal Evaluation Team meets at the offices of on, 20, to discuss the selection of the successful proposal.
+Scoring Proposals Each member of the Proposal Evaluation Team should (1) review each h proposal separately against the Evaluation Criteria and the requirements of the RFP, and (2) complete a S core Sheet in connection with each proposal, before ,, 20 Proposals should not be scored by comparing one proposal side-by-side score one proposal, then move on to the next proposal. with another proposal.
+Review and Initial conclusions regarding the proposals should be reached independent tly and impartially.
+Members of the Proposal Evaluation Team should not communicate with other team men nbers regarding the proposals until the Proposal Evaluation Team meets at the offices of on, 20, to discuss the selection of the successful proposal.